 The Red Earth Cultural Class provides students of all ages the opportunity to learn more about our culture and history.
 Activities include Powwow style dancing, singing, drumming, Tribal history and stories of our heritage.
 The North Carolina Arts Council funds this program.
 Applications are available at the Haliwa-Saponi Multipurpose Complex.
 Contact Sharon H. Berrun at (252) 257-9195 or via email: email@example.com.

-At this time tribal rolls are closed for the tribe.
+At this time tribal rolls are closed for the tribe except for children ages 0-6 provided that one parent or grandparent is already enrolled.
 The rolls are determined by the Tribal Council as to when they will be open and closed.
 There are no exceptions to this rule.

 HEALTHY START/ BABY LOVE PLUS/ HEALTHY BEGINNINGS

 The Northeastern Healthy Start Baby Love Plus Network promotes strong and healthy communities.
 The network helps women and families increase their chances of having healthy and happy babies.
 Healthy Start Baby Love Plus provides information about prenatal services to prevent the death of a child before his/her first birthday.